W1ldPo1nter/django-queryable-properties/docs/common.rst

 The property class :class:`queryable_properties.properties.SubqueryExistenceCheckProperty` is similar to the :class:`queryable_properties.properties.RelatedExistenceCheckProperty` mentioned above, but can be used to perform any kind of existence check via a subquery.
-The object(s) whose existence is to be determined does therefore not have to be related to the class the property is defined on via a ``ForeignKey`` or another relation field.
+The objects whose existence is to be determined does therefore not have to be related to the class the property is defined on via a ``ForeignKey`` or another relation field.

 To perform this check, the given queryset is wrapped into an ``Exists`` object, which may also be negated using the